rh-mobb/documentation/content/aro/additional-ingress-controller/index.md

    EOF
    ```

-    > NOTE: By default the ingress controller is created with `external` scope.
+    {{% alert state="info" %}}NOTE: By default the ingress controller is created with `external` scope.
 This means that the corresponding Azure Load Balancer will have a public frontend IP.
 If you wish to deploy a privately visible ingress controller add the following lines to the `spec`:

-    ```yaml
     spec:
       ...
       endpointPublishingStrategy: